rbpduffy1/data-resources/text-analysis/Python/README.md

 from gensim.models import Word2Vec  # Understand word context

 from translate import Translator  # Translate text

-from googletrans import Translator as G_Translator  # Translate text
 ```
 6. Once your notebook has successfully run the code above, run the code below in your notebook: